vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 You can specify a static IP address for the VCH endpoint VM on each of the client, public, and management networks.
 DHCP is used for the endpoint VM for any network on which you do not specify a static IP address.

 To specify a static IP address for the endpoint VM on the client, public, or management network, you provide an IP address in the `client/public/management-network-ip` option.
-If you set a static IP address, you must also provide a gateway address.
-You can optionally specify one or more DNS server addresses.
+If you set a static IP address, you can optionally provide gateway addresses and specify one or more DNS server addresses.

 ### `--dns-server` ###